CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![](images/a6.png "search gateway")

-1. Once you opened the resources, the **Metrics** look like this in the grid view.
+1. Once you opened the resources, the **Metrics** looked like this in the grid view.

    ![](images/a13.png "search gateway")

 ## **Task 2: Network Topology**

-The topology capability of Azure Network Watcher enables you to view all of the resources in a virtual network, the resources associated to resources in a virtual network, and the relationships between the resources.
+The topology capability of Azure Network Watcher enables you to view all of the resources in a virtual network, the resources associated with the resources in a virtual network and the relationships between the resources.
 In this task, you'll view resources in a Microsoft Azure virtual network, and the relationships between the resources.

-1. Navigate to Azure portal.
-Using the search bar, search for **Network Watcher (1)** and **select (2)** it from the suggestions.
+1. Navigate to the Azure portal.
+Using the search bar, search for **Network Watcher (1)** and **select (2)** from the suggestions.

    ![](images/cafinfa1.jpg)

-1. From the sidebar, select **Topology** from monitoring.
+1. From the sidebar, select **Topology** from Monitoring.

    ![](images/cafinfa2.jpg "search gateway")

-1. Select the **default subscription (1)**, **JumpVM-RG (2)** for Resource group, and **vnet (3)** for virtual network in the Toplogy tab.
+1. Select the **default subscription (1)**, **JumpVM-RG (2)** for Resource group, and **vnet (3)** for virtual network in the Topology tab.

    ![](images/cafinfa3.jpg "search gateway")

 1. Now, you'll be able to **visualize (1)** the Virtual network topology and understand how different network resources such as virtual machines, subnets, virtual network gateways, and other network components are interconnected and how they communicate with each other.
-You can also the download the toplogy by clicking on **Download topology (2)**.
+You can also download the topology by clicking on **Download topology (2)**.

    ![](images/cafinfa4.jpg "search gateway")